Starting an fMRI study at UPenn (January 2006)

 • Cover Letter to IRB

-• Patient Oriented Research (POR) Training Certificates
+• Patient Oriented Research (POR) Training Certificates for all involved in study

 • Protocol Summary for study subjects